Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 ##### Columns

 Each column corresponds to a specific variable or predictor in the model.
 The number of columns, denoted by \(p\), is the total number of parameters (including the intercept).

+For a typical multiple linear regression model that includes an intercept term, the design matrix is structured as follows: